-- CAUTION: To prevent damage to the drives and backplane, remove the drives from the system before removing the backplane. - CAUTION: Note the number of each drive and temporarily label them before you remove the drive so that you can reinstall them in the same location. - i NOTE: The procedure to remove the backplane is similar for all backplane configurations. - 1.
-Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in the Before working inside your system. - 3.
-Remove the air shroud. - 4.
-Remove the drive backplane cover. - 5.
-Remove all the drives. - 6.
-If installed, disconnect the optical drive signal and power cables from the system. - 7.
-Disconnect the drive backplane cables from the connectors on the system board.
+CAUTION: To prevent damage to the drives and backplane, remove the drives from the system before removing the backplane.

+CAUTION: Note the number of each drive and temporarily label them before you remove the drive so that you can reinstall them in the same location.

+(i) NOTE: The procedure to remove the backplane is similar for all backplane configurations.

+- 1. Follow the safety guidelines listed in the Safety instructions.

+- 2. Follow the procedure listed in the Before working inside your system.

+- 3. Remove the air shroud.

+- 4. Remove the drive backplane cover.

+- 5. Remove the cooling fan cage assembly.

+- 6. Remove the PERC card.

+- 7. Remove the drives.

+- 8. If installed, disconnect the optical drive signal and power cables from the system.

+- 9. Disconnect the drive backplane cables from the connectors on the system board.